null

 2. The outside of your right foot should be flat against the ground.
 Stack your left foot on top of your right foot.

-3. Engage your core and lift into a side plank.
+3. Engage your core and lift it into a side plank.
 Squeeze your glutes as you drive your hips up from the floor.
 This is your starting position.

 4. Keep your back straight and your chest open.
 Place your left hand behind your head with your elbow pointing toward the ceiling.